Ong Bak 2: Plot

-In 1431 Siam, during the reign of Borommarachathirat II of the Ayutthaya Kingdom, Tien, the young son of a noble family, is forced to flee from enemy soldiers.
-He manages to escape to the forest, where he is captured by slave traders.
-Tien's resistance leads the traders to throw him into a pool with a Siamese crocodile, but at that moment, the Pha Beek Khrut ("Garuda Wing Cliff"), a band of bandits and martial artists, unveil themselves and attack the traders.
-The leader of the band, Chernang, is intrigued by the boy's physical prowess and sheer willpower, and saves him by passing him a knife to slay the crocodile with.
-They take him to their village, where their soothsayer claims that Tien is destined to become a great warrior, and Chernang offers him to become one of them, which Tien accepts.
+At the same time, Sihadecho and his household are massacred by Lord Rajasena and a mysterious masked assassin.
+Tien is forced to flee from enemy soldiers and manages to escape to the forest, where he is captured by slave traders.
+Tien's resistance leads the traders to throw him into a pool with a Siamese crocodile, but a band of bandits and martial artists called the Pha Beek Khrut ("Garuda Wing Cliff"), attacks the traders.
+Chernang, who is the leader of the gang, saves Tien from the crocodile after getting intrigued by his physical prowess and sheer willpower.
+They take him to their village, where their soothsayer claims that Tien is destined to become a great warrior and Chernang offers him to become one of them, which Tien accepts.